-What to do at national park Velebit?
+What to do at national park Northern Velebit?

-The main activity what visitors do at Velebit national park is Hiking, the park has over 30 marked trails, majority of the running to mountain tops with magnificent view on the Adriatic Sea.
+The main activity what visitors do at Velebit national park is hiking, the park has over 30 marked trails, majority of the running to mountain tops with magnificent view on the Adriatic Sea.
 Around the park the are info boards informing about the trails and the approximate time it take to hike a given trail.

-One of the most popular hiking trail is the Premužić trail, which is a 57 km long trail with almost no steep sections, 16 km of the trail are located within the national park, the rest in nature park Velebit.
+One of the most popular hiking trails is the Premužić trail, which is a 57 km long trail with almost no steep sections, 16 km of the trail are located within the national park, the rest in nature park Velebit.